alexszeliga/liri-node-app/README.md

 # liri-node-app

-A language interpretation focused on music movies and bands.
+A language interpretation command line app focused on music movies and bands.